 These costs are known as developer contributions or Section 7.11 & 7.12 contributions (which is the section of the Environmental Planning and Assessment Act 1979 that applies).
 Contributions are imposed as conditions of development consent or approval.

-These plans apply to all of the Nambucca Shire locality:
+These plans apply to all of the Nambucca Valley locality:

 |Plan applies to||Plan Name|

 |Land||REPEALED - Community Facilities and Public Open Space 2008 Contributions Plan (2015 Review)|

 |Land||REPEALED - Section 94: Local Roads and Traffic Infrastructure Developer Contributions Plan 2016 (Effective 21 January 2016)|

 |Roads||REPEALED - Section 94: Smiths Lane Local Road and Traffic Infrastructure Developer Contribution Plan 2010|

 |Roads||REPEALED - Section 94: Upper Warrell Creek Road|

 |Roads||REPEALED - Section 94: Upper Warrell Creek Road Overbridge|

 |Extractive Industry Developments||REPEALED - Section 94: Mines and Extractive Industries|

 |Non-Residential Development||REPEALED - Section 94A Development Contribution Plan 2013|